Colorado Springs Airport: Location and access

-Transportation

 Shuttles and buses

 The airport is serviced by Colorado Springs' public transportation system, Mountain Metropolitan Transit.
 Service from private transportation, such as Groome Transportation, is also available.

 Rental vehicles

 Alamo, Avis, Budget, Dollar, Enterprise, Hertz, and National Car Rental provide on-airport car rentals.
 The rental car check in counters are located on the lower level outside of the secured area, across from baggage claim.